Career HubResume

 Team player

-Interpersonal relationships are an important part of the workforce, as businesses rely on multiple people to run.
-Instead of saying you are a team player, share projects you collaborated with other team members on.
+Interpersonal relationships are important in the workplace, as businesses rely on people working well together to run smoothly.
+Instead of saying you are a team player, share projects where you collaborated with other team members.

 Good communicator